Logo of Capstone

 The Problem

 Foundation problems are often due to soil erosion under the foundation or soil that has been pushed into or away from the foundation by tree roots.
-Another cause is hydrostatic pressure (weight of the water) pushing against the foundation walls and floor.

 The homeowner received multiple opinions and was told that sealing the crack on the exterior and interior would solve the issue.
 The homeowner called us out to get another view, and after a thorough assessment, we found the problem was more extensive than just one crack.